-The Christian separation between profane human history and sacred history collapses with the advent of secular philosophies of history.
+The Biblical and Augustinian separation between profane human history and sacred history collapses with the advent of secular philosophies of history.
 Where the Christian theological understanding was “two dimensional,” the philosophy of history of the Enlightenment narrows this down by “secularizing divine providence into human prevision and progress.”
 To borrow a phrase from Voegelin, the philosophy of history “immanentizes the eschaton.”
 Further, once Voltaire and Vico emancipate secular history from sacred history, the quest for meaning in history heightens.
-For, following Vico, who argues (contra Descartes) that the only real knowledge we have is historical knowledge because the historical-political world is created by human beings, it becomes possible to believe that meaning can be produced by human reason and will.
+Though Löwith does not view this at least as Vico’s intention, if, contra Descartes, the only real knowledge we have is historical knowledge because the historical-political world is created by human beings, it becomes possible to believe that meaning can be produced by human reason and will.
 Thus, as the Enlightenment’s confidence in mastering the destiny of man grows, modern thinkers grow ever more assured in their power of devising systems of interpretation, and ever more hopeful of bringing history to its culmination.
 Condorcet therefore is more enthusiastic in his expectations for human progress than Voltaire; by incorporating Christian theology into his speculative system, Hegel goes beyond earlier Enlightenment philosophies of progress; Comte surpasses Hegel in attempting to establish predictable laws of historical social development; and Marx seeks to prepare for history’s final consummation with the proletariat revolution.
 The growing hope and expectation in the philosophy of history meanwhile is mirrored in the political movements of modernity.
 Löwith writes that there would be “no American, no French, and no Russian revolutions and constitutions” without the belief in progress.
 Like the progression from Voltaire to Marx, modern revolutionary politics too becomes ever more hopeful and extreme in advancing history to its end through political action.
 In short, the secularization of Christian eschatological history sows the seeds not only of modern liberal democracy but also of the totalitarian movements of the twentieth century.